Puja Sachdev | April 9, 2025 | Divorce

 Younger adults often will delay marriage or choose to cohabitate with partners instead.
 This trend leads to fewer legal divorces being filed but doesn’t necessarily mean there are fewer breakups overall.
 As more couples focus on emotional compatibility, expectations have started to evolve in relationships.

-What to Know if You Are Considering Divorce
+What to Know if You Are Considering Divorce in California

-California is a no-fault divorce state, which means spouses can end a marriage without having to assign blame to one partner or the other.
+In California, spouses can end a marriage without having to assign blame to one partner or the other.
 This can often make divorce more accessible to many, but it doesn’t necessarily make it easier for those involved.

 There are multiple legal steps, especially in cases where there are children or property, and California requires a six-month waiting period after filing before a divorce can be finalized.